 The MCS is located at Schriever Air Force Base, Colorado, and is the central control node for the GPS satellite constellation.
-Operations are maintained 24 hours a day, seven days a week throughout the year.
+Operations are maintained 24 hours a day, seven days a week throughout the year by highly skilled 2 SOPS personnel.
 The MCS is responsible for all aspects of constellation command and control, to include:

-- Routine satellite bus and payload status monitoring - Satellite maintenance and anomaly resolution

-Management of GPS SIS performance in support of all performance standards (SPS PS and PPS PS)

-- NAV message data upload operations as required to sustain performance in accordance with accuracy and integrity performance standards - Detecting and responding to GPS SIS failures
+- Routine satellite bus and payload status monitoring - Satellite maintenance and subsystem anomaly resolution - Satellite commissioning, decommissioning, and disposal support - Management of GPS SIS performance to comply with all performance standards (SPS PS and PPS PS) - NAV message upload operations as required to sustain performance in accordance with accuracy and integrity performance standards - Detecting and responding to GPS SIS anomalies - Communicating with military GPS users

-In the event of a prolonged MCS outage, GPS operations can be moved to the BMCS (or from the NMCS to the AMCS).
+In the event of a prolonged MCS outage, GPS operations can be moved to the AMCS.